mongodb/specifications/source/extended-json.rst

   the corresponding type.

-* If the **keys** of the parsed object exactly match the **keys** of a type wrapper in the Conversion table, but any the **values** are of an incorrect type, then the parser MUST report an error.
+* If the **keys** of the parsed object exactly match the **keys** of a type wrapper in the Conversion table, but any of the **values** are of an incorrect type, then the parser MUST report an error.

 .. _regex: https://docs.mongodb.com/manual/reference/operator/query/regex/